List of Rocky characters

 This is a list of characters from the Rocky film series, consisting of Rocky (1976), Rocky II (1979), Rocky III (1982), Rocky IV (1985), Rocky V (1990), Rocky Balboa (2006), Creed (2015), Creed II (2018) and Creed III (2023).

 Principal characters

 Rocky Balboa

-Robert "Rocky" Balboa (also known by his ring name The Italian Stallion, played by Sylvester Stallone), is the title character and main protagonist of the Rocky film series.
+Robert "Rocky" Balboa (also known by his ring name The Italian Stallion, played by Sylvester Stallone), is the titular character and main protagonist of the Rocky film series.
 The character was created by Sylvester Stallone, who has also portrayed him in all eight films in the franchise.
 He is depicted as an everyman who started out by going the distance and overcoming obstacles that had occurred in his life and career as a professional boxer.
 In the Creed films, he trains Apollo Creed's illegitimate son Adonis to win the world heavyweight championship.

 Adonis Creed

 Adonis "Donnie" Johnson Creed, "Hollywood Donnie" (born Adonis Johnson, played by Michael B. Jordan), is the protagonist and titular character from the Rocky film series sequel, Creed.
 He is the son of world champion Apollo Creed, from an affair shortly before he died.
 Adonis is trained by Apollo's friend and former rival, fellow world champion Rocky Balboa.
 He went on to become a second generation world champion.